bagisto/bagisto-docs/docs/1.5.x/packages/localization.md

   ];
   ```

-## Load translation from Package
+## Load Translation from Package

-- Now, we need to register the language file to the service provider.
+- We need to register the language file in the service provider.

   ```php
   <?php